Keys in the Clouds: Auditable Multi-device Access to Cryptographic Credentials: Introduction

 \textbf{Trusted Execution Environment (TEE):} hardware-enforced TEEs, like Intel SGX~\cite{intel-sgx} and ARM TrustZone~\cite{TrustZone}, can be used to isolate and protect a small amount of trustworthy code and data from all other software on the machine, including the OS and hypervisor.
 Furthermore, by using \emph{remote attestation}, a TEE can provide strong assurance to remote parties about precisely what code it is running, and can establish a secure communication channel.
 Server-side TEEs are therefore a promising solution for protecting cryptographic keys on a centralized server, and are now becoming available in commodity server hardware~\cite{sgx-servers}.

-Storing cryptographic keys is a well-known use case for TEEs.
-However, in this paper we validate the assertion that server-side TEEs can be used to protect personal cryptographic keys, and we show that such a design can in fact provide several desirable features that could not otherwise be realized.
-Specifically, we present the design, implementation, and evaluation of a \emph{Cloud Key Store} (CKS).
-Keys are generated, stored, and used exclusively within a server-side TEE, and are thus protected against even a compromised server.
+\ifdefined\abridged \else Storing cryptographic keys is a well-known use case for TEEs.
+However, in this paper we validate the assertion that server-side TEEs can be used to protect personal cryptographic keys, and we show that such a design can in fact provide several desirable features that could not otherwise be realized. \fi We present the design, implementation, and evaluation of a \emph{Cloud Key Store} (CKS) in which keys are generated, stored, and used exclusively within a server-side TEE.
 We refer to these as \emph{protected keys}.
-By using remote attestation, the user receives strong assurance that she is communicating with a legitimate TEE, and can establish a unilaterally-authenticated secure communication channel directly to the TEE.
-After having verified the TEE, the user authenticates herself by sending her username and password to the TEE via this channel (i.e.\ achieving mutual authentication).
+Using remote attestation, the user receives strong assurance that she is communicating with a legitimate TEE, and can establish a unilaterally-authenticated secure communication channel directly to the TEE.
+The user authenticates herself to the TEE by sending her username and password via this channel (i.e.\ achieving mutual authentication).
 Password-based authentication is still the most widespread user authentication method~\cite{Bonneau2012a} and can be used from any of the user's devices.
-By rate-limiting the number of authentication attempts for each username, the TEE prevents password guessing attacks, even from a compromised server.
+By rate-limiting the authentication attempts for each username, the TEE prevents password guessing attacks, even from a compromised server.
 The user submits requests to the CKS, which performs the requested operations inside the TEE, and returns the results via the same channel.

 In addition to storing keys securely and providing access from multiple devices, the CKS also enables the following new features:

 \begin{itemize}

 \item \textbf{Policy-based access control:} the key owner can restrict key use to a specific time period and/or number of uses.